mintpepper95/KnowledgeIsPower/System design/Questions/WhatsApp/My attempt 1.md

 ---
 ### Feedbacks

-1. Outbox with background service + READ DB with CDC is wrong
+#### Outbox with background service + READ DB with CDC is wrong

 This approach is for reliability propagating events to other systems like downstream consumers, not for delivering a message to a person who's waiting for it.
 It adds latency.

-WebSocket as a single pipe point is correct, but polling for non active chat is a weakness.
+WebSocket multiplexing as a single pipe point is correct, but polling for non active chat is a weakness.
 If a user has 20 active convos, HTTP polling means their device is constantly sending HTTP requests which both drains user battery and create load on our servers.

-Instead of tying WebSocket connection to a specific chat room, tie connection to user session.

 A dispatcher in front end code can look at events and update chats.
+##### WebSocket multiplex
+WebSocket multiplexing is running multiple independent streams of data over a single WebSocket connection.
+Reduced overhead compare to multiple WebSocket connection as HTTP handshake is performed just once.
+Clients can subscribe/unsubscribe to specific topics.

 #### Inefficiency in retrieving unread message